pharo-open-documentation/pharo-wiki/General/SettingUpANewProject.md

 Choosing it, a new small window will open, where you give a name to the package you are creating.

-We will show this by following an example.
-The task is to make a counter.Type the name *Counter* in Window for creating a new package and press ok.
+We will show this by following given example.
+Type the name *Counter* in Window for creating a new package and press ok.

 To create a class, first you need to choose the package in which it will be located.
 Then look at the bottom part of the System Browser in it there is a template for creating a class.
 It gives us all the information we need: superclass, variables, package.
 Creating a new class is as easy as filling out this template.
 Continuing with our example, we will create a new class *MyCounter*.
 The superclass is *Object*, so we will not change that.
 But we will change the name of the class.
 You will notice that saving our class, the second left part of SystemBrowser is no longer empty.